MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows-totalchunksmismatch-236.md

 ## Resolution

-To resolve this failure, you will need to need administrator permissions.
+To resolve this failure, you will need administrator permissions.
 First, stop runs from executing on the machine.
 Then, you will need to  delete the contents of the following folders:

 * C:\Windows\ServiceProfiles\UIFlowService\AppData\Local\Microsoft\Power Automate Desktop\Cache\metadata
 * C:\Windows\ServiceProfiles\UIFlowService\AppData\Local\Microsoft\Power Automate Desktop\Cache\storage